Masmiseim36/nxpSDK/boards/frdmk22f/demo_apps/bubble/readme.txt

 Welcome to the BUBBLE example

-You will see angle data change in the console when change the angles of board
+You will see the change of angle data and LED brightness when change the angles of board

 x=  6 y = 22
 x=  8 y = 26